Vivek-4321/AntJS/README.md

 8. **Handle errors gracefully**: Implement error boundaries and provide meaningful error messages to users.
 9. **Write clean and readable code**: Use proper indentation, meaningful variable names, and add comments where necessary.
 10. **Test your components**: Write unit tests for your components to ensure they behave as expected.
+11. **Use antFetch for API calls**: Utilize the built-in `antFetch` utility for making HTTP requests.
+12. **Modularize your code**: Break your application into reusable components and utility functions.
+13. **Implement proper routing**: Use the built-in router to create a smooth navigation experience.
+14. **Optimize asset loading**: Use lazy loading for components and assets when appropriate.
+15. **Follow security best practices**: Sanitize user inputs, use HTTPS, and implement proper authentication and authorization.

 By following these guidelines and exploring the features of Ant.js, you'll be well on your way to building robust and efficient web applications.
 Happy coding with Ant.js! 🐜✨